abitowhit/Werd/README.md

 # Werd
-Aspx human vaidation bounce page which can be used with php forums like wordpress, phpbbs and drupal.
+Aspx human validation bounce page which can be used with php forums like wordpress, phpbbs and drupal or inline forms.

 It can be used as either a session/cookie based bounce page or within a form to control access to the final submission button or panel.

 # Bounce Example 1
 ![Bounce Example 1](https://github.com/abitowhit/Werd/blob/master/werdshot.png)